-Shops like this are a great place to find some of the most inexpensive home decor.
-I have been able to find things as cheap as $5!
-One local antique shop even let me rent one of the bigger decorative pieces for a party once.
+Shops like this are a great place to find some of the most inexpensive home decor. we have been able to find things as cheap as $5!
+One local antique shop even let someone rent one of the bigger decorative pieces for a party once.

 Also, if you like the “Do It Yourself” aspect of today’s world, you should definitely visit antique shops.
 If you’re looking for a project for your home make over you can find the base product here and then restore it to fit your style.
 Or, if you like the more vintage style, leave it as it.

 If you are look for more “ready to go” pieces, antique shops may not be the place for you.